 The mission of the Behavioral Health Division is to help individuals and families maintain a balanced lifestyle by providing professional and confidential behavioral health services and resources that are culturally appropriate to the urban Native American community and other populations.

-The NATIVE HEALTH Behavioral Health Division is Arizona Department of Health Services Licensed as an outpatient treatment center and for misdemeanor domestic violence offender treatment services.
-NATIVE HEALTH accepts AHCCCS and is a Mercy Maricopa Integrated Care Provider.
+NATIVE HEALTH’s Behavioral Health Department is licensed by the Arizona Department of Health Services as an outpatient treatment center and for misdemeanor domestic violence offender treatment services.
+NATIVE HEALTH accepts AHCCCS Complete Care (ACC) plans.

 For after hours behavioral health emergencies, contact the following:

-NATIVE HEALTH offers domestic violence victim assistance services and offender treatment for men and women.Learn more >
+NATIVE HEALTH offers domestic violence victim assistance services and offender treatment for men.Learn more >

-NATIVE HEALTH and NHW Community Health Center provides counseling services to address numerous concerns, including depression, couples and marital issues, grief and loss, stress management, self-esteem enhancement; dating and family violence and sexual assault intervention; referrals and counseling.Learn more >
+NATIVE HEALTH provides counseling services to address numerous concerns, including depression, anxiety, couples and marital issues, grief and loss, stress management, self-esteem enhancement; dating and family violence and sexual assault intervention; referrals, and counseling for ages six and older.Learn more >